 Most of us want as much realism as possible in our simulation games, but there's always a line we're willing to cross in exchange for fun.
-In Ultimate Fishing Simulator, which leaves Early Access on August 30, that line is represented by the water level of whatever lake or river I'm fishing in.
+In Ultimate Fishing Simulator, that line is represented by the water level of whatever lake or river I'm fishing in.
 I'm willing to pretend I'm sticking my face right into the water if that provides an explanation for the sim's underwater camera, which lets you closely watch your bait from a few inches away.

 No, it's not realistic to cast a line a dozen meters into the river and then be allowed to stare at your hook as if you're fishing in an aquarium, smooshing your face right up against the glass.
 But I don't care, it's just cool and fun.
 Plus, if you insist on more realism, you can play on a harder difficulty level where the camera is disabled.